galaxyjim/PyWidget/README.md

 **test.py** demonstrates all of the widgets.

-Each widget includes sample/test code.
-To see a widget, simply run its script, e.g.:
+There is a sampe for each widget, simply run its script from the samples_and_tests directory e.g.:
 ```
-python button.py
+python button-test.py
 ```
 test.py runs a example of GUI built with the library.